Data Pool & Connectors

 - disconnect

-In a typical application, these are unnecessary as the whole connect/subscribe sequence is executed by default using the load
+In a typical application, these are unnecessary as the whole connect/subscribe sequence is executed by default using the load method.

-connector supports the following optional callbacks:
+The MQTT connector supports the following optional callbacks:

 - beforeParse - fired before an incoming packet is parsed